tomgxz/Kraken/REPORT.md

   <img alt="Screenshot of the Kraken homepage when the user has sites" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/3.1_homepage_sites.png?raw=true" width="544"/><img alt="Screenshot of the Kraken homepage when the user has no sites" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/3.1_homepage_nosites.png?raw=true" width="499"/>

-  I also decided to reorganise the `app.route` functions in `__init__.py` into separate functions in the class, such as `initPages_auth` and `initPages_main`, to make the file easier to interperet.
+  I also decided to reorganise the `app.route` functions in `__init__.py` into separate functions in the class, such as `initPages_auth` and `initPages_main`, to make the file easier to interpret.
 The diagram below shows the new organisation.
-Coloured boxes demonstrate routing functions: green means it has a use, and red means it is currently either abstract or simply outputs text on screen.
+Coloured boxes demonstrate routing functions: green means it has a use, and red means it is currently either abstract or simply outputs text onscreen.

   <img alt="app.route function diagram - part 1" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-development-routing-1.svg?raw=true" width="250"/><img alt="app.route function diagram - part 2" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-development-routing-2.svg?raw=true" width="240" style="margin-left:32px" class="margin-left-32"/>

   <img alt="app.route function diagram - part 3" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-development-routing-3.svg?raw=true" width="250"/><img alt="app.route function diagram - part 4" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-development-routing-4.svg?raw=true" width="300" class="margin-left-32"/>

   At this point in development, I was able to quickly build the frontend versions of the settings pages for the account system (they are listed in the desirable features section of the success criteria).
-I didn't add in database functionality to them yet as I knew it would take significantly longer.
+I didn't add database functionality to them yet as I knew it would take significantly longer.

-  The settings page, which is accessed from the navigation hamburger, consists of 7 sections, as outlined in the design section.
-6 of them open in the same page, whereas the seventh, `Help & Documentation`, loads the help page.
-Similar to how the `base.html` Jinja architecture works, there is a `settings-base.html` template that the settings pages are built off of.
+  The settings page, accessed from the navigation hamburger, consists of 7 sections, as outlined in the design section.
+Six open in the same template, whereas the seventh, `Help & Documentation`, loads a separate help page.
+Similar to how the `base.html` Jinja architecture works, there is a `settings-base.html` template on which the settings pages are built.
 I did not write the templates for `Custom Code & Elements` or `Developer Settings` as they are not yet implemented into the database.
 The template `My Websites` will need to be revisited when the website creation system is in place - for now, I used test data such as <!-- TODO ADD TEST DATA --> to simulate the user having sites.

-  To set the hilighted element in the local navigation bar, the Jinja variable `settingsSidebarActivated` is declared in child files so that, during rendering, the navigation bar knows which element to give the `is-active` class.
+  To set the highlighted element in the local navigation bar, the Jinja variable `settingsSidebarActivated` is declared in child files.
+The navigation bar knows which element to give the `is-active` class during rendering.
 It uses the if statement `{% if settingsSidebarActivated==<i> %} is-active{% endif %}` to assign the class, and the if statement `{% if not settingsSidebarActivated==<i> %} href="{{ url_for('main_help') }}"{% endif %}` to assign the link if it is not selected.

   <img alt="Settings - local navigation bar" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/3.2_settings_base.png?raw=true" width="225"/>